bwsw/t-streams/docs/source/Ts-Architecture.rst

 Producers write the operations, transactions with data and meta-data to Server's internal commit log, or BookKeeper in the multi-node configuration, and stores data to Server's local storage.
 Consumers and Subscribers read these transactions and their data from the Server's storage.
 See the :ref:`Data_Flow` section for more details on data flow in T-streams.

 This is a simplified description of T-streams architecture and operations.
-Next we will gain a deeper insight into T-streams key component - T-streams Transaction Storage Server.
+Next, we will gain a deeper insight into T-streams key component - T-streams Transaction Storage Server.

 T-streams Transaction Storage Server
 --------------------------------------